 Szara Froud, a mental health professional who works for Norfolk and Suffolk NHS Foundation Trust, worked with freelance artist Anastacia Tohill to develop an art-led Recovery College course in the region.

 Anastacia, who has bipolar disorder, had used mental health services and wanted to channel her passion for creativity in the recovery process to help others.

-2. Be active
+- Be active

-3. Take notice
+- Take notice

 As well as having a completely equal role in the planning and design of the course, Anastacia and Szara always deliver sessions together.

-Szara brought a wealth of experience of supporting people in one-to-one interventions, but to start with she wasn't confident running courses or presenting to groups.
+Szara brought a wealth of experience in supporting people in one-to-one interventions.
+But to start with, she wasn't confident running courses or presenting to groups.
 Anastacia had taught before, but not in a mental health capacity.

-So, they built on and learned from each other's strengths, leading to personal development for both of them.
+So they built on and learned from each other's strengths, leading to personal development for both of them.

-I've seen Szara grow in confidence every time we run the course.
+"I've seen Szara grow in confidence every time we run the course.
 She tells me I've helped her, but working together makes the course really good.
-And working equally alongside a mental health professional has helped me to find other paid work.
+And working equally alongside a mental health professional has helped me to find other paid work."